NorbertoC/alibrate/README.md

 1 - Run 'npm install' to install the dependencies and install the React Native CLI globally 'npm install -g react-native-cli'

-2 - Open an Android emulator or connect an Android phone (check with 'adb devices' if your device is on the list)
+2 - Open an Android or iOS emulator or connect it to a phone

-3 - Run 'react-native run-android' to see the App
+3 - Run 'react-native run-ios' or 'react-native run-android' to see the App